Hospital Hero of the Year

 It may be that you or a loved one went in for an operation filled with anxiety, but were made to feel at ease by staff.
 Or perhaps you want to tell us about a nurse or doctor doing an exceptional job, a department that is praise worthy or simply to rave about individuals who make a difference to those who visit the hospital?

 The following points are intended as guidelines only, to help you with your nomination.

-- How does the school go that extra mile?
-Do they do something that you wouldn’t expect them to?
+- Did they do anything that you wouldn’t have expected them to?

 - Why were the facilities so good?
 Were they cleaner, more engaging or just simply better than others you have encountered?